dfinity/dre-airflow/README.md

   notices DAGs change.
 * The worker and triggerer pods always run the *most up to date* version of the operator / sensor code you wrote, when a task (sensor or operator) is started.
-The way the worker / triggerer runs a task is by running an entirely new process that "rehydrates the DAG" with the key parameters of DAG run ID, task ID, and possibly a mapped task index ID.
+  * The way the worker / triggerer runs a task is by running an entirely new process that "rehydrates the DAG" with the key parameters of DAG run ID, task ID, possibly a mapped task index ID, and possibly the task data produced by previous tasks already-executed by the DAG run.
+  * Concretely, this is what the worker does:
+    `Executing command in Celery: ['airflow', 'tasks', 'run', 'dag_name', 'taskgroup_name.task_name', 'run_id', '--local', '--subdir', 'DAGS_FOLDER/file_containing_dag.py', '--map-index', 'mapindex_int']`
 * DAG runs are often long-running (could be days or weeks).

 From this, the following facts hold: